Alfred Kroeber: Life

 Alfred's family moved into New York City when Alfred was quite young, and he was tutored and attended private schools there.
-He had three younger siblings and all had scholarly interests.
+He had three younger siblings and all had scholarly interests; his sister Elsbeth became a biology teacher, while his sister Johanna Kroeber Mosenthal was a paleontology research assistant at the American Museum of Natural History for almost thirty years.
 The family was bilingual, speaking German at home, and Kroeber also began to study Latin and Greek in school, beginning a lifelong interest in languages.
-He attended Columbia College at the age of 16, joining the Philolexian Society and earning an BA in English in 1896 and an MA in Romantic drama in 1897.
+He attended Columbia College at the age of 16, joining the Philolexian Society and earning a BA in English in 1896 and an MA in Romantic drama in 1897.
 Changing fields to the new one of anthropology, he received his PhD under Franz Boas at Columbia University in 1901, basing his 28-page dissertation on decorative symbolism on his field work among the Arapaho.
 It was the first doctorate in anthropology awarded by Columbia.

 Kroeber spent most of his career in California, primarily at the University of California, Berkeley.
 He was both a professor of Anthropology and the Director of what was then the University of California Museum of Anthropology (now the Phoebe A. Hearst Museum of Anthropology).
 The anthropology department's headquarters building at the University of California was named Kroeber Hall in his honor, before being unnamed January 26, 2021, in order to "help Berkeley recognize a challenging part of our history, while better supporting the diversity of today's academic community."
 He was associated with Berkeley until his retirement in 1946.
 He died in Paris on October 5, 1960.